 Baked Biscuit Bites

-- Top with a cooked savory ground meat combination, such as what you'd use to make stuffed zucchini or taco meat with corn and black beans stirred in.
+- Top with a cooked savory ground meat combination, like what you'd use to make stuffed zucchini or taco meat with corn and black beans stirred in.

 Beef Stew Over Biscuits

-Open Face Meatball and Gravy Sandwiches
+Open-Face Meatball and Gravy Sandwiches

 Chicken Tender Biscuit

 To make this tasty sandwich, prepare your favorite fried chicken finger recipe.